Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 ### Updating user information
 ---

-At any time, you can change information regarding the user created.
+At any time, you can change information regarding the user or Guest created.

 #### Changing the password
 ---

-The password of a user can be changed by calling the API `changePasswordForUser()` like in that sample:
+The password of a user or a Guest can be changed by calling the API `changePasswordForUser()` like in that sample:

 ```js